nielskee/draft-articles/TechnicalHiringPart1.md

 One final thought on this before we revisit in the next instalment.
 We tend to think of this funnel in a positive light : "we're going forward with the candidates we're most confident in".
-What we think about a lot *less* is this fact : __the vast majority of decisions we make about candidates are made when we know the least about them.__
+What we think about a lot less is this fact : the vast majority of decisions we make about candidates are made _when we know the least about them_.

 When we get to the second instalment in this series, we'll cover screening techniques, and how we can keep the process as lean as